MicroserviceWorkshop/TheWolf/docker/README.md

 ## Database

 We are using an H2 instance for development and I found this image which seems to be ok for what I want: `zilvinas/h2-dockerfile`.
-The only thing missing is the data volume.
+The database will store its data in `/opt/h2-data`.
 Currently I run it with:

-    docker run -d --name h2db -P zilvinas/h2-dockerfile
+    docker run -d --name h2db -P -v /var/h2data:/opt/h2-data zilvinas/h2-dockerfile

 ## Sales service